psipher/Enhanced-History-Viewer/README.md

 - **Modern Interface**: Clean, responsive design with support for both light and dark modes.
 - **Full URL Display**: See the complete URL for each history item at a glance.
-- **Date Grouping**: History items are grouped by date (Today, Yesterday, and earlier dates) for easy navigation.
 - **Fast Search**: Quickly find specific history items with responsive search functionality.
 - **Infinite Scrolling**: Easily browse through your entire history without pagination.
 - **Chrome Integration**: Seamlessly replaces Chrome's built-in history page.